Denim Day: Reaction

-As a sign of solidarity and support, the California Senate and Assembly followed suit.
+As a sign of solidarity and support, the California State Legislature followed suit.

-Inspired by these events, Patricia Giggans, Executive Director of the Los Angeles Commission on Assaults Against Women (now Peace Over Violence), established Denim Day in Los Angeles in 1999.
+Inspired by these events, Patricia Giggans, Executive Director of Peace Over Violence (formerly the Los Angeles Commission on Assaults Against Women), established Denim Day in Los Angeles in 1999.
 It has since become an annual, international event, involving over 12 million people around the world, according to Peace Over Violence.
 As of 2011, at least 20 U.S. states officially recognize Denim Day in April.

 Wearing jeans on this day has become an international symbol of protest against such attitudes about sexual assault.